- What just happened?

 What just happened?

 This gesture, the “everyone must call us spongtastic” gesture, is an example of a symbolic gesture.
 I’m using that as a shorthand to mean “a gesture with obvious symbolic value but disputed cost and effectiveness”.
-This is not to imply that they are only symbolic, but rather that the thing that everything can agree on is that they are is symbolic.
+This is not to imply that they are purely symbolic, but rather that the thing that everything can agree on is that they are is symbolic.

 Symbolic gestures, like other measures, can be understood in terms of costs and benefits.
 Both cost and benefit should be considered in terms of trade-offs (opportunity costs is what I call ’em).
 Every thing we do with our time/money/attention/enthusiasm comes at the expense of another thing.